MyWay+ update

 To catch a bus:

-- check the timetables or NXTBUS
+- check the timetables

 - as the bus approaches, check the bus number on the destination sign located above the front windscreen – remember this may scroll to other points along the service to help you check it’s the right bus